xan1242/NFS-XtendedInput/README.md

 The button remaps will change the textures as well according to what you set it to (only for gamepads).

-Default mapping follows the Xbox 360 version of NFS Most Wanted.
+Default mapping follows the Xbox 360 version of the games.

 Default controller button mappings are: